solidity-labs-io/forge-proposal-simulator/docs/type-check/example.md

 # Example Type check

-After adding FPS into project dependencies and setting up through [Setup guide](./introduction.md#setting-up), its time to go through a example contract to know how type checking works.
+After adding FPS into project dependencies and setting up through [Setup guide](./introduction.md#setting-up), its time to go through an example contract to understand how type checking works.

 ## Example Contracts